klavins/EEP520-W20/week_6/README.md

 Inheritance
 ===

 In *elma*, our users will write their own process classes that the process manager will manage.

 In particular, the manager will keep a list of processes and apply the same methods to all of them.
-There are two problems to solve with this arrangment:
+There are two problems to solve with this arrangement:
-- Given that lists in C++ have to be all of the same type, how can the manager keep a list of different process types?
+- Given that lists in C++ have to have elements of all of the same type, how can the manager keep a list of different process types?
 - How do we ensure that our users implement the interface methods that the process manager expects?

 In C++ and many other languages these problems are solved with *inheritance*, in which a *derived* or *child* class gets all the methods and data of a *base* or *parent* class, and then adds its own unique differences.

-Here, we will define an *abstract* base class called `Process` that inlcudes all of the methods that the manager expects.
+Here, we will define an *abstract* base class called `Process` that includes all of the methods that the manager expects.

 Crucially, we will declare the methods that inheriting classes must provide, by leaving those methods *unimplemented* in the base class.

 Processes in Elma
 ===